reuk/wayverb/docs_source/microphone.md

 microphones.
 An AB pair of spaced omnidirectional capsules will capture interchannel time difference, but will only capture interchannel level difference if the source is positioned near to the microphones.
-Alternatively, an XY or Blumlein pair will capture level difference, but will be incapable of recording time difference because wave-fronts will always arrive at both capsules simultaneously.
+Alternatively, an XY or Blumlein pair (which consist of coincident cardioid or bidirectional capsules respectively) will capture level difference, but will be incapable of recording time difference because wave-fronts will always arrive at both capsules simultaneously.